mosheepdev/Standalone/README.md

 **DEVELOPMENT HALTED**

-Reason is that I am working alone on this with minimum help while Thinking Bottle has full team of ` !@#$%^ `.

-I spend far too much time on this and it will result in nothing.
+I spend far too much time on this and what will be the result?
-At least I learned how to work with LUA.

-I am not saying that I will not return to this... but I won't.
+Because of lack of better project, I am continuing on this.
+Maybe rework the original idea of this project?

+Next days will decide.

+I will keep this as "halted" until I decide future of this project.

 ---